Identitry/home-ops/docs/specification.md

 - Victoria Metrics
 - Grafana - Operator (Integreatly) Data visualization
 - Goldpinger - Debugging tool for Kubernetes
-- External Secrets - Operator
+- External Secrets - Operator - Not updated, will likely be removed!!!
+- External DNS - Not updated, will likely be removed!!!
 - Nginx proxy
 - Kamaji - Operator (ControlPlane)
 - Vertical Pod Autoscaler - Operator
-- Reloader
+- Velero - Backups to Minio on Stor
 - and more...

 ## GitOps - Flux CD ✅s